alperr/wk/README.md

 # wk
 *CLI for writing web applications*

 wk imposes a simple approach that utilizes html, css and javascript for writing web applications

-i wrote this out of frustration with current js development methods (aka: js frameworks)
+i wrote this out of frustration with current web development methods (aka: js frameworks)

 *this project is under active development and it is subjected to change*

-### Usage
+### Installation

 this CLI tool is available through npm